ElenaAntonelli/AIDS-patient-ml-analysis/README.md

 ## Dataset Overview

-The dataset used in this project contains healthcare statistics and categorical information about patients diagnosed with AIDS.
+The dataset used in this project contains healthcare statistics and categorical information about patients who have been diagnosed with AIDS.

 It includes clinical measurements, demographic information, treatment-related variables, and binary/categorical indicators describing patient conditions and treatment history.